Objectives and Key Results (OKR) – The Complete Guide

 Many of the following questions reach us again and again from our customers and prospects so that they might also be of interest to you:

-Are key results with milestones instead of metrics allowed?
+Are Key Results with milestones instead of metrics allowed?

-If possible, key results should always include relevant metrics that measure actual outcome, not just output.
-Projects with milestones belong to the output category so that they can be included as initiatives or tasks under the respective key results.
-For some objectives it can be fairly difficult to come up with metric-based key results, so you might not have any other option than to include milestone-based key results.
+If possible, Key Results should always include relevant metrics that measure actual outcome, not just output.
+Projects with milestones belong to the output category so that they can be included as initiatives or tasks under the respective Key Results.
+For some Objectives it can be fairly difficult to come up with metric-based Key Results, so you might not have any other option than to include milestone-based Key Results.
 In general, however, this is not advisable.

 We recommend the exclusive use of the company and team OKRs.
 We generally advise against individual OKRs for two reasons: Firstly, personal OKRs lead to significantly more complexity, as the number of OKRs in the company increases three to tenfold, depending on the average team size.
-Second, there is the temptation to link individual OKRs to the employee’s compensation, which would undermine the intrinsic motivation of the employees and the many advantages of the OKR model.
+Second, there is the temptation to link individual OKRs to the employee's compensation, which would undermine the intrinsic motivation of the employees and the many benefits of the OKR method.

 What is the difference between OKR and KPI?